 Overall Thoughts: I don’t think this is a great place to track anime viewed, but I do think that it’s probably the nicest community setting, with a good mix of activity, interesting discussion generated from ANN’s regular news features, and a fairly positive forum culture.
 If I was wanting to get involved in an anime forum community, instead of just have a venue for tracking shows I have seen, this would be my top pick.

-Importing existing information: This is possible, but you needed to export and save your data as an XML file and upload it onto the Anime Planet website.
+Importing existing information: You can save an XML file and upload it onto the Anime Planet website.
 The import process was quite speedy compared to other sites where the XML import is required

 Scoring: The site uses a 5 star system with half stars, equivalent to a 1-10 scale.